-STANOVIC: Oh, if we're talking about tennis, I think I've mentioned that before, we had some really curious cases.
+Mr. STANOVIC.
+Oh, if we're talking about tennis, I think I've mentioned that before, we had some really curious cases.
 Actually, sometimes we fixed more games than we could bet.
-So we were in situations like, hmm I'm not really sure that I have time for this game.
+So we were in situations like, 'Hmm I'm not really sure that I have time for this game.
 We'll just pay the player and we'll just leave it.
 We don't have enough.
 We don't have enough.
 We'll just give him \$700 and that's it.
-He'll be happy, we won't bet it, we don't have time.
-So it could be, in tennis for example, only from this syndicate, we could end up with 120, 130, 150 games sometimes per month.
+He'll be happy, we won't bet it, we don't have time.'
+So it could be, in tennis for example, only from this syndicate, some are-we could end up with 120, 130, 150 games sometimes per month.
 You can imagine, this is more than 50 players involved in this.

-HILL: So you're saying, on average in tennis, about five games a day, more or less, around the world?
+Mr. HILL.
+So you're saying, on average in tennis, about five games a day, more or less, around the world?

-STANOVIC: Oh, no, no. This is only from a single syndicate.
+Mr. STANOVIC.
+Oh, no, no. This is only from a single syndicate.
 It's not around the world.
 This is only one single syndicate.
 And I'm not talking any BS.
 I mean, all this information, it's revealed by the tennis integrity unit.
-They confirmed - like, half confirmed it that, yeah, we know that it's true, but we really can't do that much without the involvement of enforcement - of law enforcement.
-And law enforcement when asked are not really helpful because they don't see anything in their - I mean, it's a huge investigation.
+They confirmed-like, half confirmed it that, yeah, we know that it's true, but we really can't do that much without the involvement of enforcement-of law enforcement.
+And law enforcement when asked are not really helpful because they don't see anything in their-I mean, it's a huge investigation.
 They have to invest a lot of funds.
 So basically there's not a huge return for them, so why bother?

-HILL: And how many of those tennis games roughly - were any of them based here in the United States?
+Mr. HILL.
+And how many-how many of those tennis games roughly-were any of them based here in the United States?
+In any-

-STANOVIC: Oh, there are so many based in the United States.
+Mr. STANOVIC.
+Oh, there are so many based in the United States.
 I mean, it doesn't matter.
 It could be based on something anywhere.
-It's a person playing somewhere, ATP Challenger or - (inaudible) - tournament, yeah, of course.
-I can - (inaudible) - I can think of three ridiculously fixed events which took place in USA.
-In one -
+It's a person playing somewhere, ATP [Association of Tennis Professionals] Challenger or-[inaudible]-tournament, yeah, of course.
+I can-[inaudible]-I can think of three ridiculously fixed events which took place in USA.
+In one-

-HILL: I just want to say, Marko, before you give those examples, not only have you been working with various police agencies and integrity - sports integrity agencies in Europe, your general findings were confirmed by the independent investigator's report for ATP tennis in April of this year that describe a tsunami of match fixing in tennis.
-So you and I know this is not controversial, but I just want to make sure the Americans who are listening - this is not some fantasy that Declan and his fixer friend are talking about.
+Mr. HILL.
+I just want to say, Marko, before you give those examples, not only have you been working with various police agencies and sports integrity agencies in Europe, your general findings were confirmed by the independent investigator's report for ATP tennis in April of this year that describe a tsunami of match-fixing in tennis.
+So you and I know this is not controversial, but I just want to make sure the Americans who are listening-this is not some fantasy that Declan and his fixer friend are talking about.

-STANOVIC: Yeah.
+Mr. STANOVIC.
+Yeah.
 I have to add something to that.
 I was talking with one of the officers in the tennis integrity unit.
-And I was laughing that basically I have more information - however, of a single syndicate, keep in mind only one - than all of those reporting tsunami number.
-So you can imagine that the number is at least tenfold - at least tenfold.
+And I was laughing that basically I have more information-however, of a single syndicate, keep in mind only one-than all of those reporting tsunami number.
+So you can imagine that the number is at least tenfold-at least tenfold.